Texts on this page have been partially machine translated from German.

 University-Internal Contact Points and Counselling Services

-At the FH Aachen, various people and counselling centres can be contacted in cases of harassment and assault.
+At FH Aachen, various people and counselling centres can be contacted in cases of harassment and assault.
 All conversations and consultations are strictly confidential.

 The central Equal Opportunity Officer, Stephanie Over, is usually the first point of contact.
 During counselling, incidents can first be classified, facts can be clarified and initial steps for further action can be planned.
 It is very important that nothing is done without the consent of the person concerned.